minidocks/images/inkscape/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/Inkscape_Logo.svg/100px-Inkscape_Logo.svg.png)
 ![](http://potrace.sourceforge.net/logo/potrace-logo-150.png)

-Inkscape is a free and open-source vector graphics editor.
+[Inkscape](https://inkscape.org) is a free and open-source vector graphics editor.
 It can be used to create or edit vector graphics such as illustrations, diagrams, line arts, charts, logos and complex paintings.
 Inkscape's primary vector graphics format is Scalable Vector Graphics (SVG), however, many other formats can be imported and exported.

-Potrace(TM) is a tool for tracing a bitmap, which means, transforming a bitmap into a smooth, scalable image.
+[Potrace](http://potrace.sourceforge.net/) is a tool for tracing a bitmap, which means, transforming a bitmap into a smooth, scalable image.

 Usage
 -----